rieckpil/progmot/content/post/proofread-one-year-course-release.md

 As soon as your existing audience knows about your product, you need to attract new leads.

-One of the best ways to do it is by creating high-quality content around the course topic.
+One of the best ways to do this is by creating high-quality content around the course topic.

 Once I found my niche, I doubled down on the testing topic and primarily created articles and videos for this domain.